rcullito/moonlight/README.md

 > “Water demon,” said Lupin, surveying the grindylow thoughtfully.
 “We shouldn’t have much difficulty with him, not after the kappas.
 The trick is to break his grip.
 You notice the abnormally long fingers?
 Strong, but very brittle.”

+## Design
+1. think about y axis, how to represent left versus right when pitch only tells half the story
+2. line chart to scatter. may be fundamentally misrepresenting data and how many collections we are making

 ## TODO
 1. better icon state for pausing and starting from the notification bar